cmabdullah/cmabdullah.github.io/_pages/home.md

   - excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at malesuada, enim eaque.
 Quis nulla, netus tempor in diam gravida tincidunt, *proin faucibus* voluptate felis id sollicitudin.
 Centered with `type="center"`'

 feature_row:
-  - image_path: /assets/images/unsplash-image-9.jpg
+  - image_path: /assets/images/mm-customizable-feature.png
+    alt: "customizable"
     title: "Tech Writing"
-    excerpt: "Articles on Java, Cloud, and IoT."
+    excerpt: "Articles on Java, Cloud, and IoT.
+Everything from the menus, sidebars, comments, and more can be configured or set with YAML Front Matter."
-    url: "/blog/"
+    url: "/articles/"
     btn_class: "btn--primary"
-    btn_label: "Read More"
+    btn_label: "Learn more"
-  - image_path: /assets/images/unsplash-image-9.jpg
+  - image_path: /assets/images/mm-responsive-feature.png
+    alt: "fully responsive"
     title: "Projects"
-    excerpt: "See what I'm building and experimenting with."
+    excerpt: "See what I'm building and experimenting with.
+Built with HTML5 + CSS3.
+All layouts are fully responsive with helpers to augment your content."
     url: "/projects/"
     btn_class: "btn--primary"
     btn_label: "Explore"
-  - image_path: /assets/images/unsplash-image-9.jpg
+  - image_path: /assets/images/mm-free-feature.png
+    alt: "100% free"
-    title: "Projects"
+    title: "Study Log"
-    excerpt: "See what I'm building and experimenting with."
+    excerpt: "See what I'm building and experimenting with.
+Free to use however you want under the MIT License.
+Clone it, fork it, customize it... whatever!"
-    url: "/projects/"
+    url: "/docs/license/"
     btn_class: "btn--primary"
-    btn_label: "Explore"
+    btn_label: "Learn more"
 ---